-Each section and specific question on the FHRA is included based on FCMAT's work since its inception; they are the common indicators of risk or potential insolvency for districts that have neared insolvency and needed assistance from outside agencies.
-Each section of this analysis is critical to an organization, and lack of attention to these critical areas will eventually lead to a district’s failure.
+FCMAT has developed the Fiscal Health Risk Analysis (FHRA) as a tool to help evaluate a local education agency’s (LEA’s) fiscal health and risk of insolvency in the current and two subsequent fiscal years.
+The FHRA includes up to 20 sections, each of which contains specific questions.
+Each section and specific question is included based on FCMAT's work since the inception of AB 1200; they are the common indicators of risk or potential insolvency for LEAs that have neared insolvency and needed assistance from outside agencies.
+Each section of this analysis is critical, and lack of attention to these areas will eventually lead to an LEA's failure.

-The greater the number of "no" answers to the questions in the analysis, the higher the score, which points to a greater potential risk of insolvency or fiscal issues for the district.
-Not all sections in the analysis and not all questions within each section carry equal weight; some areas carry higher risk and thus count more heavily toward or against a district’s fiscal stability percentage.
+The analysis focuses on essential functions and processes to determine the level of risk at the time of assessment.
+The greater the number of "no" answers to the questions in the analysis, the greater the potential risk of insolvency or fiscal issues for the LEA.
+Not all sections in the analysis and not all questions within each section carry equal weight; some areas carry higher risk and thus count more heavily in calculating an LEA's fiscal stability.
 A score of 40% or more is considered high risk; a score of 25%-39% is considered moderate risk; and a score of 24% or lower is considered low risk.
-Identifying issues early is the key to maintaining fiscal health.
-Diligent planning will enable a district to better understand its financial objectives and strategies to sustain a high level offiscal efficiency and overall solvency.
-A district should consider completing the FHRA annually to assess its own fiscal health risk and progress over time.
+The Budget and Fiscal Status and material weakness questions identify conditions that create a significant risk of fiscal insolvency.
+The existence of any condition from the “Budget and Fiscal Status” section and/or a material weakness supersedes all other scoring because it elevates the district's risk level.